justanotherlad/Wolfram-Research-Diary/README.md

 # Wolfram-Research-Diary

-> A minimalistic md blog to keep a record of WSS2020 and write notes for myself
+> A minimalistic md blog to keep a record of WSS'2020 and write notes for myself

 *Format: Day_i.md (as uploaded above)*

-\
+&nbsp;
-\
+&nbsp;
 ###### Project-proposals I had submitted while Application:
 ```
 A) Title: Computational Methods for Analyzing Related Problems to Bertrand's Postulates